-- Water Sinking Test: If a small quantity of cement is thrown to the water, it should float some time before finally sinking.
+- Water Sinking Test: If a small quantity of cement is thrown into the water, it should float some time before finally sinking.

-- Smell of Cement Paste: A thin paste of cement with water should feel sticky between the fingers.
-If the cement contains too much pounded clay and silt as an adulterant, the paste will give an earthy smell.
+- The smell of Cement Paste: A thin paste of cement with water should feel sticky between the fingers.
+If the cement contains too much-pounded clay and silt as an adulterant, the paste will give an earthy smell.

 - Block Test: A 25mm × 25mm × 200mm (1”×1”×8”) block of cement with water is made.
 The block is then immersed under water for three days.
 After removing, it is supported 150mm apart and a weight of 15kg uniformly placed over it.
 If it shows no sign of failure the cement is good.

 Video about the Field Test of General Characteristics of Cement